trofi/trofi.github.io.gen/posts/278-trying-out-flakes.md

 result -> /nix/store/82maym4hks1nfcprharxwrpvf7ck6hz4-uselex-fe54bc1
 ```

-Note how input reports new commit it switches to and encodes it into
+Note how this input reports new commit it switches to and encodes it into
 package name (as we requested it with `version = inputs.uselex.shortRev;`).
 One can even add a short alias for an arbitrary flake repository:

 ```